 The effects of race and gender on carbamazepine pharmacokinetics have not been systematically evaluated.

 Indications and Usage for Carbamazepine ER

-Carbamazepine is indicated for use as an anticonvulsant drug.
-Evidence supporting efficacy of carbamazepine as an anticonvulsant was derived from active drug-controlled studies that enrolled patients with the following seizure types:
+Carbamazepine extended-release tablets are indicated for use as an anticonvulsant drug.
+Evidence supporting efficacy of carbamazepine extended-release tablets as an anticonvulsant was derived from active drug-controlled studies that enrolled patients with the following seizure types:

 - Partial seizures with complex symptomatology (psychomotor, temporal lobe).
 Patients with these seizures appear to show greater improvement than those with other types.

 - Generalized tonic-clonic seizures (grand mal).

 - Mixed seizure patterns which include the above, or other partial or generalized seizures.
 Absence seizures (petit mal) do not appear to be controlled by carbamazepine extended-release tablets (see PRECAUTIONS, General).

 Beneficial results have also been reported in glossopharyngeal neuralgia.

 This drug is not a simple analgesic and should not be used for the relief of trivial aches or pains.